Cyber Security Salary and Job Opportunities

 Computer Forensics Skills

-They focus on protecting digital assets and intelligence after the cyberattack and work with cybersecurity professionals focusing on preventing attacks.
+They focus on protecting digital assets and intelligence after the cyberattack and work in tandem with cybersecurity professionals that focus on preventing attacks.

 Blockchain Security

-Blockchain will likely become the security foundation in mobile, IoT, supply chain, network control, and identity solutions.
+Blockchain will likely become the foundation of security in mobile, IoT, supply chain, network control, and identity solutions.
 The complexity of this technology makes it extremely difficult for a hacker to penetrate the network and cause harm.

 Artificial Intelligence (AI)